Gbury/dolmen/doc/type.md

 ## Global architecture

-Contrary to aprsing, where `dolmen` provides one parser for each language, the typechecking part of `dolmen` provides one typechecker, which can be parameterized depending on which language one wants to type-check.
+Contrary to parsing, where `dolmen` provides one parser for each language, the typechecking part of `dolmen` provides one typechecker, which can be parameterized depending on which language one wants to type-check.